Setting Up the In-App distribution with Trigger Conditions

 The LiveChat ID is utilized during the SDK installation process.

-4. Click Next and go to Setup Conditions:
+4. Click Next and Go to Intercept Setup section and fill in the details:

 Conditions